elwayman02/ember-user-activity/README.md

 (via [requestAnimationFrame](https://developer.mozilla.org/en-US/docs/Web/API/window/requestAnimationFrame))
 for changes in scroll position for the various scrollable elements in the page.
 By default, it only checks `document`, but the [Scroll Activity Mixin](#scroll-activity-mixin) provides an easy way to register your components as well.
+The [User Activity Service](#user-activity-service) subscribes to these scrolling events by default, so you do not need to do anything to use this service for global scroll events if you are already injecting the user-activity service.

 Any elements can be subscribed to this service:

 ```javascript
 this.get('scrollActivity').subscribe(this, this.$());